Lartu/ldpl/README.md

 ![LDPL](https://github.com/Lartu/ldpl/blob/master/images/ldpl-4.0-logo.png)

 [**LDPL**](https://www.ldpl-lang.org/) is a powerful transpiled programming language designed from the ground up to be excessively **expressive**, **readable**, **fast** and **easy** to learn.
 It mimics plain English, in the likeness of the good parts of older programming languages like COBOL, with the desire that it can be understood by anybody.
-It's very portable and runs on a plethora of different architectures and operating systems including AMD-64 Linux, macOS, ARMv8 Linux, Android and both Intel and PowerPC OS X (*tested from Tiger 10.4 onwards*).
+It's very portable and runs on a plethora of different architectures and operating systems including AMD-64 Linux, macOS, ARMv8 Linux, Android Termux and both Intel and PowerPC OS X (*tested from Tiger 10.4 onwards*).
 It even supports UTF-8 out of the box.

 This repository contains the source code and [releases](https://github.com/Lartu/ldpl/releases) of the LDPL compiler, LPM (the LDPL Package Manager) and other useful goodies.